The Three Graces (Canova): Versions of the piece

 Canova went on to enjoy small commissions, but his fame did not come until 1780 when he traveled to Rome and found himself inspired and invigorated by the scope and quality of the art and architecture.
 During this time Canova produced some of his most revered works including: Theseus and the Minotaur (1782), his monument to Pope Clement XIV (now displayed in the basilica dei Santi Apostoli) and the masterminding of the sumptuous tomb of Clement XIII in St. Peter's.
 In 1793 he produced Psyche Revived by Cupid's Kiss, a piece of immaculate composition and flowing beauty.

 In 1802, he was called to Paris by Napoleon I to model an enormous figure of the emperor clutching a 'Victory' in his hand.
 He would also model a bust of the French leader as well as a statue of Napoleon's mother.
 The fact that these pieces represented only a fraction of his works during this period make his dual commissions to sculpt the Graces understandable.

 The sculpture for the Duke of Bedford was based on depictions of the Graces which Canova had previously made, including a 1799 painting, other drawings, and a relief of the Graces that he executed around the same time.

-In 1810, he modelled a terracotta sketch (now in the Musée de Lyon, France).
+In 1810, he modelled a terracotta sketch (now in the Museum of Fine Arts of Lyon, France).
 But it is likely that his piece for the Empress Josephine and later the Duke was modelled mainly on the early drawings and a terracotta sketch model.
-We know that the immediate model for the work was a full-scale plaster group that has survived and is now in the Canova museum in Possagno.
+We know that the immediate model for the work was a full-scale plaster group that has survived and is now in the Tempio Canoviano in Possagno.
 In the Duke of Bedford version, the graces are leaning on a pillar, though in earlier versions this feature was absent.